wp-plugins/add-to-any/README.txt

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
-For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
-Just copy & paste the recommended code into the Additional Options box in `Settings` > `AddToAny`, then save changes.
+For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/wordpress/hide_embeds">hide intersecting embedded objects</a>.

 = For a WordPress Multisite Network (MS), how can I set the plugin as a "Must-Use" plugin to automatically execute for all blogs? =